indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

 Install Manifests Copy Files Next to Your Application
 =====================================================

-The :ref:`tugger_starlark_type_file_manifest` Starlark type represents a collection of files and their content.
-When ``FileManifest`` instances are returned from a target function, their build action results in their contents being manifested in a directory having the name of the build target.
+The :py:class:`starlark_tugger.FileManifest` Starlark type represents a collection of files and their content.
+When :py:class:`starlark_tugger.FileManifest` instances are returned from a target function, their build action results in their contents being manifested in a directory having the name of the build target.

-``FileManifest`` instances can be used to construct custom file *install layouts*.
+:py:class:`starlark_tugger.FileManifest` instances can be used to construct custom file *install layouts*.

 Say you have an existing directory tree of files you want to copy next to your built executable defined by the ``PythonExecutable`` type.

-The :ref:`glob() <tugger_starlark_glob>` function can be used to discover existing files on the filesystem and turn them into a ``FileManifest``.
-You can then return this ``FileManifest`` directory or overlay it onto another instance using :ref:`tugger_starlark_type_file_manifest_add_manifest`.
-Here's an
+The :ref:`glob() <tugger_starlark_glob>` function can be used to discover existing files on the filesystem and turn them into a :py:class:`starlark_tugger.FileManifest`.
+You can then return this :py:class:`starlark_tugger.FileManifest` directory or overlay it onto another instance using :py:meth:`starlark_tugger.FileManifest.add_manifest`.
+Here's an example:
-example:

 .. code-block:: python